-MEE achieved positive operating margins in 2015 and 2016 primarily as a result of significant gains on sales of non-clinical assets in each year.
-The parties have stated that MEE "will soon find it difficult to maintain all aspects of its clinical, research and teaching missions" due to a variety of financial pressures, including rising labor and pharmaceutical costs and reductions in federal funding for research and medical education.
-They have stated that they hope the transaction will improve MEE's long-term viability through operational efficiencies, rate increases, and access to Partners capital resources, as discussed in Section II.D.
+and Poors affirmed MEE's bond rating of BBB but revised the outlook on the bond to "negative."
+Although MEE's financial position has weakened in recent years, there is no indication that MEE is in imminent danger of closure.
+Some of MEE's financial metrics are favorable, 48 MEE has continued to invest in its clinical operations and begun efforts to improve its financial position independent of the proposed transaction, and some recent information suggests that MEE's financial performance may be starting to improve.
+49 Nonetheless, the parties have stated that MEE "will soon find it difficult to maintain all aspects of its clinical, research and teaching missions" due to a variety of financial pressures, including rising labor and pharmaceutical costs and reductions in federal funding for research and medical education.
+50 They have stated that they hope the transaction will improve MEE's long-term viability, as discussed in Section II.D, although they have indicated that they expect this can be accomplished without significant rate increases.51

-C. CURRENT RELATIONSHIP BETWEEN PARTNERS AND MEEI
+C. CURRENT RELATIONSHIP BETWEEN PARTNERS AND MEE

-Partners and MEE have a long history of close clinical collaboration.
-The main campus hospital buildings of MGH and MEEI are physically connected, MEEA physicians have dual appointments at both institutions, and patients and physicians move regularly between institutions.
-MGH's departments of otolaryngology and ophthalmology are staffed by MEEA physicians and led by MEEI's department chiefs.
-MEE also provides eye care to MGH emergency department patients, and MGH provides pathology services and surgical support to MEEI.
-In addition to MEE's relationship with MGH, MEEA physicians staff the ophthalmology department at BWH, and provide clinic services at Faulkner.
+Partners and MEE have a long history of close clinical collaboration.52 The main campus hospital buildings of MGH and MEEI are physically connected, MEEA physicians have dual appointments at both institutions, and patients and physicians move regularly between institutions.53 MGH's departments of otolaryngology and ophthalmology are staffed by MEEA physicians and led by MEEI's department chiefs.54 MEE also provides eye care to MGH emergency department patients, and MGH provides pathology services and surgical